 We then headed down the path into the Lower Ward to St. George’s Chapel, the primary burial place for the royal family once Westminster Abbey was full to bursting.
 The late-Gothic chapel’s construction was begun in 1475, and completed in 1528.
 St. George is the patron saint of England, despite the fact that he was a third century Greek-born Roman soldier who never saw England (he spent much of his life in what is now Turkey), and he never certainly never slew a dragon (dragons aren’t real).

 The interior is very reminiscent of Westminster Abbey, although on a much smaller scale.
 There is one stained glass window from the medieval era, the rest is Victorian.
 The wooden seats of the quire are English oak, originally felled in the nearby forest.
-The 75-foot high vaulted ceiling are lined with colorful heraldic banners.
+The 75-foot high vaulted ceiling is lined with colorful heraldic banners.
 In the floor of the quire is the tomb of Henry VIII.

 As his weight skyrocketed and his health declined, Henry VIII planned an elaborate exterior mausoleum for himself and his already-dead (of natural causes) favorite wife Jane Seymour on Windsor’s grounds.
 Once he expired, his remains were placed in a temporary vault in the floor of St. George’s Chapel.
 Since his overbearing regal presence was no longer around the crack the whip, no one was really motivated to complete (or even begin, really) the mausoleum, and the temporary vault became permanent.
 The vault was cracked open a hundred years later, and the body of executed Charles I — his head sewn back on — was plopped in the vault on top of Henry and Jane.
 A stillborn infant of Queen Anne was tossed in for good measure fifty years after that.
 The vault in the quire became a kind of macabre utility drawer.